Gender & Racial Equity

 Pronouns: She, Her, Hers

-Before joining NextGen Policy, Tiffany was the Deputy Research Director at NextGen America, where she focused on statewide and national political races.
-Prior to her work at NextGen, she served as Research Manager for the Center for American Progress Action Fund in Washington, D.C.
-She also spent time on Capitol Hill working for United States Senator Kay Hagan (D-NC), proudly serving the people of her home state of North Carolina.
+Before joining NextGen Policy, Tiffany served as Deputy Research Director at NextGen America, where she focused on statewide and national political races.
+She previously worked as Research Manager for the Center for American Progress Action Fund in Washington, D.C., and on Capitol Hill for United States Senator Kay Hagan (D-NC), proudly serving the people of her home state of North Carolina.

 Tiffany holds a BA in Political Science from East Carolina University and an MA in Public Management from Johns Hopkins University.